 Although I love being active and I love what I do at work, after a while I realized I never could find enough time to rest properly and eventually started feeling really tired and burned out.
 Working in an office every day always implies some kind of routine, and to break out of it, I decided to focus more on learning Italian in my free time.

-Instead of changing jobs, I decided to go on sabbatical—right as the initiative was unveiled at Monterail.
+Instead of turning my life greatly in any way, I decided to go on sabbatical—right as the initiative was unveiled at Monterail.
 I combined it with my two weeks of regular leave and a bit of unpaid time off and went on a long trip to Italy, where I visited Rome, Umbria, and Tuscany.

 Happy and well-rested Marzena catching some Italian sun.